speedcom/JustinDB-book/README.md

 ### The structure of the book

+The following book consists of 3 main parts:

-1. Basic concepts and problems that NoSQL databases want to solve
+1. Theory - basic concepts and problems that NoSQL databases want to solve
-2. JustinDB - implementation of Distributed Database
+2. Practice - JustinDB as an exemplary implementation of Distributed Database
 4. Conclusion